An Introduction

 Food for thought ...

 The narratives shall also reveal that many German tactical decisions and actions are highly regarded for their brilliance and/or their courage.
-Often historical files or publications forget to admit that although Germany was considered the enemy, they managed to produce some stunning generals and formidable units, and hardly ever it is admitted that they had at least as many brave souls in their midst as we, former allies, suggest we had.
-And ... last but not least ... also German soldiers were husbands, fathers, sons, brothers and loved-ones.
+Often historical files or publications forget to admit that although Germany was considered the enemy, they managed to produce some stunning generals and formidable units, and hardly ever it is admitted that they had at least as many brave souls in their midst as us, former allies, suggest we had.
+And ... after all ... also German soldiers were husbands, fathers, sons, brothers and loved-ones.

 We have endeavoured to maintain that objective view and invite any of the visitors of this website to inform us should they feel offended by any part of the content or any suggestion read from it.
 We shall be glad to adapt our wording once we have established that old wounds are opened or people feel genuinly offended.